 The poverty line defines a level of household consumption per adult below which a household is deemed to be poor.
 The poverty line used here is set with reference to a minimum food consumption basket, which was judged to offer the required number of calories required for a Rwandan who was likely to be involved in physically demanding work, along with an allowance for non-food consumption.
-An extreme poverty line was also set as the cost of buying the food consumption basket if nothing was spent on non-food at all; this line corresponds to RWF 83,000 while the poverty line corresponds to RWF 118,000.
+An extreme poverty line was also set as the cost of buying the food consumption basket if nothing was spent on non-food at all; this line corresponds to RWF 83,000 and the poverty line corresponds to RWF 118,000.

-Figure 3.1 presents the percentage of population classified into extremely poor, poor and non-poor.
-It shows that Huye district is among the districts with a high percentage of extreme-poor and poor2 population categories.
-This category represents 47% of the total population of Huye.
+Figure 3.1 presents the percentage of the population classified into extremely poor, poor and non-poor.
+Kicukiro district is ranked first for non-poor among all districts.
+It has the first position among all districts, with a low percentage (8%) of extreme-poor and poor2 population categories.
+In Kicukiro district, 92% of the population is identified as non-poor, 5.5% as poor and only 2.8% as extremely poor.